 Rapidly increasing volumes of geodetic imaging data and increasing complexity of data processing algorithms have posed a challenge for data providers and end-users.
 The QuakeSim project is investigating how to build advanced data-intensive computing infrastructure with emerging technologies and platforms, such as grids and cloud computing, to allow rapid exploration of large datasets, and identify subtle but important features in large datasets [1].

-Interferometric Synthetic Aperture Radar (InSAR) is a radar technology used in remote sensing to measure deformation at the Earth’s surface by interfering two or more images captured at different times from the same perspective [2].
-Integrated with models and geodetic GPS, geologic, and seismic data, InSAR provide estimates of crustal deformation that are key to improving fault models.
+Interferometric Synthetic Aperture Radar (InSAR) is a radar technology used in remote sensing to measure deformation at the Earth’s surface using interference patterns from two or more images captured at different times from the same perspective [2].
+Integrated with models and geodetic GPS, geologic, and seismic data, InSAR provides estimates of crustal deformation that are key to improving fault models.
 The models are used for forecasting, simulation, emergency planning and response.